 We performed extracellular recordings of the DCMD response to approaching stimuli in grasshoppers using the SpikerBox (Marzullo & Gage 2012) and an Apple iPad.
-The SpikerBox provides electrodes for recording electrodes for recording electrophysiological responses from a target animal, and a bioamplifier that connects to a smartphone, tablet, or computer.
-We also developed an included software, the SpikeRecorder, which is currently available for iOS systems and provides an application to generate and display the visual stimuli, as well as an oscilloscope application to record, visualize and analyze neuronal activity.
+The SpikerBox provides connections to electrodes for recording electrophysiological responses from a target animal, and a bioamplifier that connects to a smartphone, tablet, or computer.
+We also developed the included software package, the SpikeRecorder, which is currently available for iOS systems and provides an application to generate and display the visual stimuli, as well as an oscilloscope application to record, visualize and analyze neuronal activity.
 This software, along with open source information on the SpikerBox, is available on the Backyard Brains website.

 Here, we present three consecutive experiments for undergraduate labs: 1) Recording of DCMD signals when the grasshopper is exposed to approaching stimuli, 2) Finding the ideal inter-trial interval, the duration between stimulus presentations to prevent habituation and lack of DCMD responses, and 3) Testing the effect of contrast of the stimulus on DCMD response by adjusting screen brightness.